JoeBarnett1224/NumericalMethodsCalculator/README.md

 ##### Midpoint Method

+Inputs:

+- Function (string): Function with independent variables x and y.
+See [Supported Constants and Functions](#Supported-Constants-and-Functions).

+- a (float): The x-value where the initial condition is specified

+- b (float): The x-value where the solution of the ODE is approximated.

+- y(a) (float): Value of function where the initial condition is specified.

+- N (integer): Number of steps.
+The larger n is, the better the approximation.

+Output:

+- Approximate solution of the ODE at x = b derived via the midpoint method.

 ##### Modified Euler Method

+Inputs:

+- Function (string): Function with independent variables x and y.
+See [Supported Constants and Functions](#Supported-Constants-and-Functions).

+- a (float): The x-value where the initial condition is specified

+- b (float): The x-value where the solution of the ODE is approximated.

+- y(a) (float): Value of function where the initial condition is specified.

+- N (integer): Number of steps.
+The larger n is, the better the approximation.

+Output:

+- Approximate solution of the ODE at x = b derived via the modified Euler method.

 ##### Heun's Method

+Inputs:

+- Function (string): Function with independent variables x and y.
+See [Supported Constants and Functions](#Supported-Constants-and-Functions).

+- a (float): The x-value where the initial condition is specified

+- b (float): The x-value where the solution of the ODE is approximated.

+- y(a) (float): Value of function where the initial condition is specified.

+- N (integer): Number of steps.
+The larger n is, the better the approximation.

+Output:

+- Approximate solution of the ODE at x = b derived via Heun's method.

 ##### Runge-Kutta Method

+Inputs:

+- Function (string): Function with independent variables x and y.
+See [Supported Constants and Functions](#Supported-Constants-and-Functions).

+- a (float): The x-value where the initial condition is specified

+- b (float): The x-value where the solution of the ODE is approximated.

+- y(a) (float): Value of function where the initial condition is specified.

+- N (integer): Number of steps.
+The larger n is, the better the approximation.

+Output:

+- Approximate solution of the ODE at x = b derived via the Runge-Kutta method.

 ##### Runge-Kutta-Fehlberg Method

 ##### Adams-Bashforth Technique

+Inputs:

+- Function (string): Function with independent variables x and y.
+See [Supported Constants and Functions](#Supported-Constants-and-Functions).

+- a (float): The x-value where the initial condition is specified

+- b (float): The x-value where the solution of the ODE is approximated.

+- y(a) (float): Value of function where the initial condition is specified.

+- N (integer): Number of steps.
+The larger n is, the better the approximation.

+Output:

+- Approximate solution of the ODE at x = b derived via the Adams-Bashforth technique.

+Note: This algorithm uses the Runge-Kutta method as the base method.

 ##### Milue's Method

+Inputs:

+- Function (string): Function with independent variables x and y.
+See [Supported Constants and Functions](#Supported-Constants-and-Functions).

+- a (float): The x-value where the initial condition is specified

+- b (float): The x-value where the solution of the ODE is approximated.

+- y(a) (float): Value of function where the initial condition is specified.

+- N (integer): Number of steps.
+The larger n is, the better the approximation.

+Output:

+- Approximate solution of the ODE at x = b derived via Milue's method.

+Note: This algorithm uses the Runge-Kutta method as the base method.

 ##### Extrapolation